 - 1. Sub-Recipient must cooperate with any compliance review or compliant investigation conducted by the State Administrative Agency or DHS. - 2.
-Sub-Recipient will give the State Administrative Agency, DHS or through any authorized representative, access to and the right to examine and copy, records, accounts, and other documents and sources of information related to the federal financial assistance award and permit access to facilities, personnel, and other individuals and information as may be necessary, as required by DHS regulations and other applicable laws or program guidance. - Sub-Recipient must submit timely, complete, and accurate reports to the FDEM and maintain appropriate backup documentation to support the reports.
+Sub-Recipient will give the State Administrative Agency, DHS or through any authorized representative, access to and the right to examine and copy, records, accounts, and other documents and sources of information related to the federal financial assistance award and permit access to facilities, personnel, and other individuals and information as may be necessary, as required by DHS regulations and other applicable laws or program guidance. - 3.
+Sub-Recipient must submit timely, complete, and accurate reports to the FDEM and maintain appropriate backup documentation to support the reports.
 Sub-Recipients must also comply with all other special reporting, data collection and evaluation requirements, as prescribed by law or detailed in program guidance. - 4.
 Sub-Recipient will acknowledge their use of federal funding when issuing statements, press releases, requests for proposals, bid invitations, and other documents describing projects or programs funded in whole or in part with Federal funds. - 5.
 Sub-Recipient who receives awards made under programs that provide emergency communications equipment and its related activities must comply with SAFECOM Guidance for Emergency Communications Grants, including provisions on technical standards that ensure and enhance interoperable communications. - 6.
 When original or replacement equipment acquired under this award by the Sub-Recipient is no longer needed for the original project or program or for other activities currently or previously

 - supported by DHS/FEMA, you must request instructions from FDEM to make proper disposition of the equipment pursuant to 2 C.F.R.
 Section 200.313. - 7.
 DHS/FEMA funded activities that may require an EHP review are subject to FEMA's Environmental Planning and Historic Preservation (EHP) review process.
 This review does not address all federal, state, and local requirements.
 Acceptance of federal funding requires recipient to comply with all federal, state, and local laws.
 Failure to obtain all appropriate federal, state, and local environmental permits and clearances may jeopardize federal funding.
-If ground disturbing activities occur during construction, applicant will monitor ground disturbance, and if any potential archeological resources are discovered, applicant will immediately cease work in that area and notify the pass-through entity, if applicable, and DHS/FEMA. - 8.
+If ground disturbing activities occur during construction, applicant will monitor ground disturbance, and if any potential archeological resources are discovered, applicant will immediately cease work in that area and notify the pass-through entity, if applicable, and DHS/FEMA. - Sub-Recipients are required to comply with the Build America, Buy America Act (BABAA), which was enacted as part of the Infrastructure Investment and Jobs Act Sections 70901-70927, Pub.
+L. No. 117-58 (2021); and Executive Order 14005, Ensuring the Future is Made in All of America by All of America's Workers. - 9.
 Sub-Recipient will comply with the applicable provisions of the following laws and policies prohibiting discrimination: - a.
 Title VI of the Civil Rights Act of 1964, as amended, which prohibits discrimination based on race, color, or national origin (including limited English proficiency). - b.
 Section 504 of the Rehabilitation Act of 1973, as amended, which prohibits discrimination based on disability. - c.
 Title IX of the Education Amendments Act of 1972, as amended, which prohibits discrimination based on sex in education programs or activities. - d.
 Age Discrimination Act of 1975, which prohibits discrimination based on age. - e.
 U.S. Department of Homeland Security regulation 6 C.F.R.
 Part 19, which prohibits discrimination based on religion in social service programs.

+ATTACHMENT I

-ATTACHMENT I MANDATORY CONTRACT PROVISIONS
+MANDATORY CONTRACT PROVISIONS